Metrist-Software/product-docs/vitepress/docs/monitors/metrist_pubnub.md

   },
   "steps": [{
     "check_logical_name": "SubscribeToChannel",
-    "description": "Subscribes to a channel."
+    "description": "Subscribes to a channel.",
+    "timeout_secs": 900
   }, {
     "check_logical_name": "SendMessage",
-    "description": "Sends a message to the channel."
+    "description": "Sends a message to the channel.", "timeout_secs": 900
   }, {
     "check_logical_name": "ReceiveMessaeg",
-    "description": "Receives a message from the channel."
+    "description": "Receives a message from the channel.", "timeout_secs": 900
   }]
 }
 ```